 The information contained herein does not constitute a title search or property ownership.
 Amount due may be subject to change without notice.

-Value Adjustment Board Petitions Payment Requirement expired March 31
+Value Adjustment Board Petitions Payment Requirement due by March 31

-Property owners who file a 2020 petition challenging the assessment of their property before the Value Adjustment Board (VAB) were required to pay at least 75 percent of the petitioned property's assessed ad valorem taxes (taxes based on the assessed value of the property) and 100 percent of the property's assessed non-ad valorem assessment (which are for services based on the cost allocated to a property, such as solid waste, lighting or library assessments) on or before March 31, 2021.
-The failure to make this minimum payment by this date resulted in the denial of the property owner's VAB petition.
-The adjustment was reversed and the taxes became delinquent.
+Only full payments may be processed online.
+If you are making the minimum 75 percent payment of the property's assessed ad valorem taxes (taxes based on the assessed value of the property) and 100 percent of the property’s assessed non-ad valorem assessment, (which are for services based on the cost allocated to a property, such as solid waste, lighting or library assessments) on or before March 31, 2022.
+This partial payment can be made by mail or in person.
+The failure to make this minimum payment by this date will result in the denial of the property owner’s VAB petition.
+The adjustment will be reversed and the taxes will become delinquent.

 Accounts Exempt from Public Disclosure

-Property owners who have an account that is Exempt from Public Disclosure (Confidential Account) now have the option to pay their property taxes online by entering the account (folio) number and the total combined taxes and assessments (March gross amount).
-Online payment function was available until 11:59 p.m.
-EDT (Eastern Daylight Time), on May 31, 2021.
+Property owners who have an account that is Exempt from Public Disclosure (Confidential Account) now have the option to pay their 2021 property taxes online by entering the account (folio) number and the total combined taxes and assessments (March gross amount).
+The account (folio) number and total combined taxes and assessments is on the tax bill that was mailed on Oct.
+29, 2021.
+Online payment function (2021 taxes only) will be available through May 31, 2022, until 11:59 p.m.
+EDT (Eastern Daylight Time).
 Accounts Exempt from Public Disclosure are not allowed to sign up for Bill Express.

 Property Taxes Section

 200 NW 2nd Avenue